Milad-Akarie/skeletonizer/README.md

 ```

 Now we have our layout but one issue remains, if you run the above example you'll get an error in
-your console stating that an invalid url was passed to `NetworkImage` which is true because our fake
+your console stating that an invalid url was passed to `NetworkImage` which is legit because our fake
 avatar url is an empty string, in such cases we need to make sure NetworkImage is not in our widget
 tree when skeletonizer is enabled and we do that by using a skeleton annotation
 called `Skeleton.replace` ..read more about annotations below.